oddstream/gosol/README.md

 * ~~The LÖVE+Lua version contains several things that are implemented better, so I'm in the process of copying the designs back to this version.~~
 * ~~Get it working on Android (agggh! help!).~~
 * ~~I'd like it to have an inter-user high scores table, but the Google Play games services interface and setup is inpenetrable to me at the moment.~~
+* Split the code into front and back end, and add a universal solver.
+* (Don't) replace Ebiten with [Fyne](https://fyne.io).
+That's a complete rewrite because Ebiten is [immediate mode](https://en.wikipedia.org/wiki/Immediate_mode_(computer_graphics)), and Fyne is [retained mode](https://en.wikipedia.org/wiki/Retained_mode).
+I prefer immediate mode.
-* Give up and rewrite the whole thing in Go+Fyne, [Godot](https://godotengine.org/), [Defold](https://www.defold.com), Dart+Flutter, Java+libGDX, Kotlin+Korge, Haxe, Rust, Tcl/Tk, Wren, Clojure, or something else.
-I agonize over this, usually early in the morning, and have made several false starts, but keep coming back to C, Go or Lua.
+* Give up and rewrite the whole thing in Go+Fyne, [Godot](https://godotengine.org/), [Defold](https://www.defold.com), Dart+Flutter, Java+libGDX, Kotlin+Korge, Haxe, Rust, Tcl/Tk, Pascal, Wren, Clojure, or something else.
+I agonize over this, and have made several false starts, but keep coming back to C, Go or Lua.

 ## History

 First, there was a Javascript version that used SVG graphics and ran in web browsers.
 Game variants were configured using static lookup tables, which I thought was a good idea at the time.
 It's still available via the https://oddstream.games website, but I don't recommend it.
+The cards are not pretty and some of the rules are incorrect.

 Second, there was a version in Lua, using the Solar2d game engine, that made it to the Google Play store.
 Game variants were configured using static lookup tables, which I still thought was a good idea.